NannyML/nannyml/docs/tutorials/data_requirements.rst

 The following sections describe the different data columns that NannyML requires.
 These will differ based on the type of the model being monitored, and the function being used.
 There will be columns that are common across model types, whereas others will be specific to a given model type.
-Also, note that there is an expectation that the columns have the same name between reference and analysis datasets when they describe the same thing.
+Also, note that there is an expectation that the columns have the same name between reference and monitored datasets when they describe the same thing.

 We will illustrate this using the fictional *car_loan* model included with the library, a binary classifier trying to predict whether a prospective customer will pay off a car loan.